open-mmlab/Amphion/egs/tts/valle_v2/README.md

 # VALLE
 ## Introduction
-This is an unofficial PyTorch implementation of VALL-E, a zero-shot voice cloning model via neural codec language modeling.
+This is an unofficial PyTorch implementation of VALL-E, a zero-shot voice cloning model via neural codec language modeling ([paper link](https://arxiv.org/abs/2301.02111)).
 If trained properly, this model could match the performance specified in the original paper.

 ## Change notes